Edges

 Data mapping

-Currently, flows supports automatic runtime data mapping only.
+Currently, agentic workflows supports automatic runtime data mapping only.

 Scheduling